 Lorine Niedecker (1903-1970)

-A selective list of online literary criticism for poet Lorine Niedecker, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+A selective list of online literary criticism for American objectivist poet Lorine Niedecker, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 "Lorine Niedecker."
 An introduction to Lorine Niedecker, includes excerpts of reputable critical discussions of some poems.
-Modern American Poetry (U of Illinois).
+Cary Nelson, ed.
+Modern American Poetry (Univ. of Illinois).

 "Lorine Niedecker."
 Short, encyclopedia-type introduction to Niedecker's themes and techniques, with a biography and samples of her poems.
 Poetry Foundation.